offbeat-bike-trails-in-ladakh

 5. Tso Moriri to Tso Kar via Puga Valley

 Begin your journey with Tso Moriri, a peaceful high altitude lake framed by towering peaks and is home to migratory birds.
 As you move into Puga Valley, witness steaming hot springs and colourful mineral deposits, a geothermal wonderland.
 The ride continues to Tso Kar, a salt lake known for its untouched beauty where you can witness rare wildlife like the Tibetan wild ass (kiang).
 The air here is thinner and roads are also lonelier, but the connection with nature here is deeper than anywhere else in Ladakh.
+No doubt it is one of the best unexplored valleys in Ladakh for bike riding.

 • Why?
 This trail takes you through the remote Changthang Plateau, offering a raw and untouched Ladakhi experience.